Towards an Anti-Racist Classroom

 In this twilight, teachers and school staff will gain insight into the history of racism and how it continues today.
 This session will enable teachers to:

-- Build understanding, skills and confidence to hold conversations around racism and its history in the classroom
+- Build understanding, skills and confidence to incorporate teaching about racism and its history in the classroom

 - Consider how racism continues to manifest in our children’s day to day lives